“That could’ve been us,”

 on a sea of reasons for you to get up in the morning.

 See your fight in every person

 to give you space where you can grip the clammy hands of ones you love.

 Press your lips against hers with the confidence

 that anyone who might be staring is just cheering you on.

 But that’s why we go back each week.

 but we’d go crazy if we stopped.

-Seantel Trombly is a young student form Boston in her senior year of architecture school.
+Seantel Trombly is a young student from Boston in her senior year of architecture school.
 In addition to poetry and YouTube she is the president of a Women’s Leadership group on her campus called WILD (Women’s Institute for Leadership Development).
 Once a month she hosts an open mic night/poetry night alongside other passionate individuals called “WILD Words.”
 This event is put on to raise money for WILD by welcoming poets, musicians and even some comedians from across the city to come together to share their work with one another.
 This gives people the opportunity to express themselves in ways they may not have normally felt comfortable doing before.